-Paget's disease is a condition of dysregulated bone remodeling, characterized by rapid osteoclastic bone resorption, followed by increased osteoblastic bone formation.
-The resulting new bone is dense, yet structurally fragile.
-The spine, skull, pelvis, and femur are the most common locations.
+Paget's disease of the bone is a condition of dysregulated bone remodeling, characterized by rapid osteoclastic bone resorption followed by increased osteoblastic bone formation.
+The resulting new bone is dense but structurally weak.
+The spine, skull, pelvis, femur, and tibia are the most common sites of disease.
 Bone overgrowth may cause pain, arthritis, and deformities (the latter giving rise to the condition’s historical name, osteitis deformans).
 The bone in Paget's disease is also susceptible to fracture.
-Albeit rarely, a region of bone affected by Paget's disease can undergo malignant transformation and become a sarcoma.
-Many cases of Paget’s are asymptomatic, and are detected incidentally on radiographs obtained for another reasons.
+Although rare, a region of bone affected by Paget's disease can undergo malignant transformation into a sarcoma.
+Many cases of Paget’s disease are asymptomatic and detected incidentally on radiographs.

 Structure and Function

 Paget’s disease may affect any bone in the body, though the pelvis, spine, skull, femur, and tibia are most commonly affected.

 Paget’s disease encompasses three phases: lytic, mixed, and sclerotic.
 During the lytic phase, osteoclastic resorption predominates.
 In the mixed phase, equal rates of bone resorption and bone formation occur simultaneously (Figure 1).
 In the sclerotic phase, osteoblastic bone formation predominates.
 All three phases of Paget’s disease may occur simultaneously in the same bone.

 Paget’s disease encompasses three phases: lytic, mixed, andsclerotic.
 During the lytic phase, osteoclastic resorption predominates.
 In the mixed phase, equal rates of bone resorption and bone formation occursimultaneously (Figure 1).
 In the sclerotic phase, osteoblastic bone formation predominates.
 All three phases of Paget’s disease may occur simultaneously in the same bone.